aarona/fixd_social/README.md

 **To remove a comment:**

+Method:

+`DELETE /comments/:id`

-Method: `DELETE`, URL: `/comments/:id` where `:id` is the `id` of the comment you want to remove.
+where `:id` is the `id` of the comment you want to remove.
 If the comment doesn't exist a status of 404 will be returned and response will look like this:

 ```json
 {